Hi friend and Welcome!

 The Blue snowball just may be the most startling example of price vs. value that you will find in this price range or otherwise.
 It’s a user friendly mic that delivers simple, efficient, and practical results.
-For under $100, it just makes sense for all types of voice over work… ranging from pod-casting, webinars, skype, you-tube, and basically anything that requires you to blab into the mic about stuff! 😛
+For the price, it just makes sense for all types of voice over work… ranging from pod-casting, webinars, skype, you-tube, and basically anything that requires you to blab into the mic about stuff! 😛

 It’s a rather large and unique specimen, standing on a tripod and resembling that of grapefruit .. in both size and weight.
 Lol.
 Many reviewers have commented on not being prepared for such a big and textured ball.
 They were expecting something smaller, but at the same time were pleasantly surprised by it’s solid build quality.

 As mentioned above, the value here is remarkable.
 I’ve read quite a few reviews and many of them have mentioned owning this mic for 2 years, all the way up to 5.
 It’s longevity and reliability contribute to this, making it a proven solution to your dilemma..
 It becomes the #1 safe option in entry level affordability.